-The bad news is that there’s no one version of the language to learn in Latin America, even if we could dismiss vosotros (informal you) and the other characteristic flourishes of the European variety.
+The bad news is that there’s no one version of the language to learn in Latin America, even if we could dismiss vosotros (informal you plural) and the other characteristic flourishes of the European variety.

-The good news is that thanks to the Internet, increased travel and migration, and—above all in my opinion—telenovelas (soap operas), Spanish is becoming increasingly standardized across the Americas.
+The good news is that thanks to the internet, increased travel and migration, and—above all in my opinion—telenovelas (soap operas), Spanish is becoming increasingly standardized across the Americas.